7 Essential Steps to Draft a Contract That Prevents Legal Disputes

 How to do it:

-• Choose whether disputes go to court, mediation, or arbitration
+• Decide if disputes should go to court, mediation, or arbitration

-• Add a timeline for raising disputes (e.g., “within 30 days of discovery”)
+• Set a deadline for raising disputes (e.g., “within 30 days of discovering the issue”)

 Step 5: Manage Risk with Limitation and Indemnity Clauses